 The table below, which is based on ITU statistics, indicates that although mobile cellular subscriptions were almost non-existent in the 1990s and only very small in the early 2000s, in 2010 the number increased to 44, 7 percent.
-The percentage of Internet users also showed moderate increase ranging from 0, 5 percent in 2000 to 10,6 percent to 2010.
-Both the number of cellular subscriptions and Internet users are comparatively lower than other regions.
-Moreover, SSA is well behind other regions with regards to percentage of the amount of fixed telephone lines per 100 people as the region only showed a miniscule increase between 1990 and 2010.
+The percentage of Internet users also showed a moderate increase ranging from 0, 5 percent in 2000 to 10,6 percent to 2010.
+Both the number of cellular subscriptions and Internet users are comparatively lower in SSA than in other regions.
+Moreover, SSA is well behind other regions with regards to the percentage of the amount of fixed telephone lines per 100 people and only showed a miniscule increase between1990 and 2010.
 The fixed line sector remains very limited and is stagnating, which also limits fixed broadband deployment through ADSL, the world's most widely deployed fixed broadband technology.
 In addition, there are practically no cable networks as several countries have a shortage of international Internet bandwidth.
-However other countries such as Gabon partnered with Microsoft in 2010 to develop a digital economy and will be connected to the ACE submarine cable linking South Africa to Europe, resulting in access of 1.5 terabits (The Africa Report, March 2012.)
+On a positive note, in 2010 other countries such as Gabon partnered with Microsoft in 2010 to develop a digital economy and will be connected to the ACE submarine cable linking South Africa to Europe, increasing access to 1.5 terabits (The

+Africa Report, March 2012.)
 Fixed broadband access on the continent is lower compared to other regions and most broadband prices are beyond the reach for the majority of people.
 The Gabon investment will reduce communication costs substantially.